ghan/ghan.github.io/_posts/2019-2-24-Tentrr-Munch-Madness-2018.md

 16 Chinese restaurants battled head to head for the title of **World's Greatest Dumpling in Chinatown**.
 In March 2018, a small startup in Chinatown NYC hosted New York's first, greatest, and only dumpling competition (organized by yours truly).

+The entire [Tentrr](https://tentrr.com) office -- 20-some individuals -- participated.
+Each day, we'd bring a few orders of dumplings from the two restaurants and hold a blind taste test, judged on three criteria: Flavor, Texture, and Overall.
+Results would be tallied and shared later that day.

 Here is an archive of the recap emails.